 In modern society, politics can be defined as all those activities and systems which have a direct impact on how power and authority are allocated and used.
 From a business perspective, changes in these machinations can affect the fortunes of your company in several different ways, regardless of your size or reach.

-The most common impact is in the form of changes in laws and regulations that affect your business.
+The most obvious impact is in the form of changes in laws and regulations that affect your business.
 Taxes, in particular, can have a massive effect on your overhead and profit margins.

 In most democratic states, changes in government often bring significant regulatory changes related to taxation, with these changes often hinging on the political ideologies of the party in power.